tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 9. This process (submission -> send feedback) can be repeated for as long as necessary, but keep in mind the deadline of **9 April** by which we hope all authors will know that their abstract has been/will be accepted.

-10. If/when you are ready to accept the submission, click "Approve", which will bring up an email you can customize to send to the authors.
+10. If/when you are ready to accept the submission, before approving an abstract, please use the Validate button to clear up issues.
+Although you can approve a manuscript with issues, authors will have to resolve them before they can complete the submission process.
+When you click "Approve", it will bring up an email you can customize to send to the authors.

 **Additional Notes:**